Some Bits We'd Like To Set Straight

 As we mentioned earlier, this is a very tricky point to answer in just a few lines, in general and based on volume (as this is how suppliers should deliver their logs) native British hardwoods will give you a better return load by load but will cost more, softwoods will (or at least should) cost less per load but you will need to buy more of them.

-If you would like to know more about this subject click on the link below.
+If you would like to know more about this subject feel free to read the document below.

 Q: What's the best wood to burn?